donnywarren/dots-event-listener-exercise/readme.md

+1. Fork
+1. Create a feature branch
+1. Clone
+1. Create a Pull Request when done.

 # DOTS: The Game

 Dots is an interactive game with up to 3 levels.
 In each level, the user has to click a moving ball until they reach a certain score, at which point they can move on to the next level.